cloud-elements/devportal/docs/products/formulas/how-it-works.md

 There are a few different pieces that make up a formula:

 ## Variables
 A variable is something that will be populated when a formula instance is created.
-Just like when creating an instance of an element you may need to provide things like "username" or "password" in order to materialize that element, in the same way you can specify what inputs (or variables) are needed in order to create an instance of a formula.
+Just like when creating an instance of an element you may need to provide things like "username" or "password" in order to materialize that element.
+In the same way you can specify what inputs (or variables) are needed in order to create an instance of a formula.
 You can then reference those variables in your formula trigger or throughout any of your formula steps.

 We currently support the following types of variables:

 * `value`: Any free text input
 * `elementInstance`: A specific element instance

+> **PROTIP:** Variables allow you to create generic formulas that are not tied to specific endpoints.
+For example, variables would allow you to create one formula and then each of your customers could have their own instance of that formula with their own endpoints plugged in.

 ## Trigger
 A trigger is what will cause the formula to begin executing.
 We currently support the following types of triggers: